lumeland/lume.land/docs/creating-pages/layouts.md

 ```

 **Lume** has support for many template engines.
 In this example, the layout file
-has the extension `.vto`, used by the
+has the extension `.njk`, used by the
 [Nunjucks](https://mozilla.github.io/nunjucks/) template engine:

 ```html